rsandagon/NodeExpressMongodbRestAPI/README.md

 Installation
 ============
+A. Installing Node.js

+	1. Go to [http://nodejs.org](Nodejs website), and click install

+B. Install Express Module

-1. Open a shell, cd to this project's file directory, and execute the following command to install the express module.
+	1. Open a shell, cd to this project's file directory, and execute the following command to install the express module: 'npm install'

-'npm install'

-This will generate a nodecellar folder which will contain the Express modules.
+	2. This will generate a nodecellar folder which will contain the Express modules.

+C. Install mongodb driver
-2. To install mongodb driver, execute the command:

-'npm install mongodb'
+	1. execute the command: 'npm install mongodb'

 Requirements
 ============
 You need to install nodeJs, npm for Express then mongodb to make this run.